 - Don’t dress outside of your personality or how you would normally look.
 If you are a guy that wears shorts and t-shirts all the time, don’t dress up in a suit just for a profile picture.
 Same with the ladies, there’s no need to wear clothing you don’t feel comfortable in or you wouldn’t normally wear.

 - No sunglasses or hats that hide you

 - Use a fairly updated picture, do not use old pictures from when you were 20 pounds lighter and look completely different to know

 Don’t lie on your profile

 The other person will feel duped and weary of you and you will immediately lose their trust.
-Often when people tell a lie, even if it seems tiny or “insignificant” it lays the ground work for more lying and to attract the wrong type of person.
+Often when people tell a lie, even if it seems tiny or “insignificant” it lays the groundwork for more lying and attracts the wrong type of person.

 tip #3 thou shall be clear & concise